WVU-RANIA-LAB/RANIA-HUB/README.md

 # Prerequisites:

 - If you’re on Windows, consider using WSL/WSL2.
-(If you’re a serious developer, use Linux or MacOS or any other Unix-based OS 🙂)
 - Make sure you have git installed and configured.
   - [https://git-scm.com/](https://git-scm.com/)
 - Make sure you have node installed.
 Any recent version should work.